-When I read through the paper trail I noticed that the airline had repeatedly asked Le for her medical records concerning this incident.
-But none were included.
+When I read through the paper trail, I noticed that the airline had repeatedly asked Le for her medical records concerning this incident.
+But Le had not included any.

-Bracing myself to be confronted with what I presumed would be gruesome reports and photos of the injury that almost ended her life, I asked Le to forward her medical report to me.
-Which she did.
+Bracing myself to be confronted with what I presumed would be gruesome reports and photos of the in-flight injury that almost ended her life, I asked Le to forward her medical report.

 And here is where the story goes south.